 - It is the responsibility of the Human Resources Department to ensure that all new employees are informed of this policy upon entrance to the University and annually thereafter.
-All employees are required to abide by its terms as a condition of employment. - It is the responsibility of the Dean for Students or his / her designee, to ensure that all incoming students are informed of this policy upon admittance to the University and annually thereafter.
+All employees are required to abide by its terms as a condition of employment. - It is the responsibility of the Assistant Dean of Student Affairs or his / her designee, to ensure that all incoming students are informed of this policy upon admittance to the University and annually thereafter.